kowyo/uv-devcontainer-template/README.md

-# uv devcontainer template (with CUDA support)
+# uv devcontainer template

-Currently, there is only cuda version available.
-Will add more in the future.
-PRs and issues are welcome!
+Supports CUDA and non-CUDA development environments.

 > [!NOTE]
-> Remember to replace `uv-devcontainer-template` with your project name in `.devcontainer/devcontainer.json` and `.devcontainer/Dockerfile.cuda`.
+> Remember to replace `uv-devcontainer-template` with your project name.